-Using the PEM Client Query Tool or the psql command line interface, run the sql-profiler.sql script in the database specified as the Maintenance Database on the server you wish to profile.
+Use the psql command line interface to run the sql-profiler.sql script in the database specified as the Maintenance Database on the server you wish to profile.
 If you are using Advanced Server, the default maintenance database is named edb.
 If you are using a PostgreSQL instance, the default maintenance database is named postgres.